Big expansion, new partnerships for Cape Regional

 There has been a major shift toward ambulatory care centers, with far fewer patients admitted overnight, according to Dr. Andrea McCoy, the hospital’s chief medical officer.

-“Now we are doing many procedures with minimally invasive and laparoscopic methods,” she said, adding that patients would rather avoid a hospital stay.
-“Eighty to 85% of our surgical procedures are patients who come in and go home the same day.”
+“Now we are doing many procedures with minimally invasive and laparoscopic methods,” she said.
+Patients would rather avoid a hospital stay, she said.
+“80% to 85% of our surgical procedures are patients who come in and go home the same day.”

 According to information from Cape Regional, the new surgery center will include reception and pre-op areas, operating suites and areas for post-op recovery, along with dedicated parking.
 Joanne Carrocino, the president and CEO of Cape Regional, described it as a significant milestone.